novonordisk-research/ProcessOptimizer/README.md

 SPACE = po.Space([[0.0, 5.0], [0.0, 5.0]])

 ```
-The `Optimizer` below uses `"GP"` (Gaussian Process) for Bayesian estimation.
+The `Optimizer` below uses `"GP"` (Gaussian Process) for Bayesian optimization.
 Before the Bayesian part of the optimization begins, of number of initial "experiments" (`n_initial_points`) is run to obtain some initial data.
 After these initial "experiments" and every time new data is added afterwards, a Gaussian Process regression model is fitted to the data we have obtained so far.
-Based on this model (and an acquisition function), the optimizer suggests the next point to evaluate.
+Based on this model (and an acquisition function that determines our search strategy), the optimizer suggests the next point to evaluate.

 ```python
 opt = po.Optimizer(SPACE, base_estimator = "GP", n_initial_points = 2)
 ```
-The optimizer can now be used in steps by calling the `.ask()` function, evaluating the function at the given point and use `.tell()` to feed back the result to the `Optimizer`.
+The optimizer can be used in steps by calling the `.ask()` function, evaluating the function at the given point and using `.tell()` to feed back the result to the `Optimizer`.
 In practise it would work like this.
 First ask the optimizer for the next point to perform an experiment:
 ```python
 opt.ask()
 >>> [3.75, 3.75]